-One of the strongest sectors in Philadelphia, the tech industry continues to make tremendous strides and growth in 2022 despite the uncertainty of the national economy.
-With unemployment rates below pre-pandemic levels and the increased acceptance of remote work, IT workers have more choices than ever on what and where they want to work.
-Motion's 2023 Philadelphia Tech Salary Guide pours through the data to give technologists in-depth insights into the most pressing topics inside the tech industry, including:
+The Philadelphia tech industry continues to make tremendous strides and growth even through the choppy waters of 2023.
+While salary growth is stabilizing, unemployment rates are far below the national average and quality IT workers still have plenty of opportunities on where they want to work.
+Motion's 2024 Philadelphia Tech Salary Guide pours through the data to give technologists and tech leaders in-depth insights into the most pressing topics inside the tech industry, including:

 Tech Market Experts